PedroMariaRodrigues/backend-engineering-challenge/README.md

 This generates:

 - Terminal report with line-by-line coverage metrics
-- LCOV report at lcov.info for integration with tools like Codecov
+- LCOV report at lcov.info

 Current code coverage is close to 100% across all modules, ensuring reliability and stability.